EMD SD70 series: SD70ACU

 The SD70ACU is a rebuild performed by Norfolk Southern and Progress Rail Services.
 It is originally an SD90MAC (or better known as a SD9043MAC) that has been rebuilt to replace its Siemens electrical components with equipment from Mitsubishi and replace the cab with the new EMD Phase-II cab to comply with the most recent safety requirements.
+Because it is built on the recycled frame of the older SD90MAC, it is currently the longest single frame diesel electric locomotive in revenue service today.

 100 of the 110 units Norfolk Southern purchased were originally SD9043MACs previously operated by Union Pacific.
 The other 10 units were acquired by a trade with Cit Group for MP15DCs.
 All NS-owned SD9043MACs were rebuilt by NS at its shops in Altoona, Pennsylvania.
 The first locomotives were released from the shop in January 2016.
 By May 7, 2019, all 110 SD70ACU units owned by Norfolk Southern were completed and released to active service.
 46 of these were sold in November 2020 with 30 of them going to Ferromex in 2024.

 Canadian Pacific has also begun a program to convert their SD90MAC units into SD70ACUs, but unlike Norfolk Southern, Progress Rail is performing the rebuilds.
 The initial order was for 30 units and then increased to 60.
 Canadian Pacific originally rostered 61 SD90MACs, which spent much of the 2010-decade parked in long-term storage, with the exception of three, which were retired and scrapped in 2012.
 The remaining 58, along with two surplus Union Pacific SD90MACs, will be used as cores for the 60 SD70ACUs.
 These units began delivering in 2019.

 From this order came numerous heritage units.
-Namely: CP 7010-7014 in CP's tuscan red, gray, and gold paint scheme with script lettering, CP 7015-7019 in the same paint but with block lettering, CP 7020 in NATO green representing temperate climates, CP 7021 in the sand color used for arid climates, CP 7022 wears the grey, red and black colour pattern of modern warships, CP 7023 wears a two-tone gray paint scheme inspired by fighter jets, CP 6644 wears the camouflage colours applied to Royal Canadian Air Force “Spitfire” fighter planes flown at the Allied invasion of Normandy, France, on June 6, 1944 and is numbered in remembrance of that date.
+Namely: CP 7010–7014 in CP's tuscan red, gray, and gold paint scheme with script lettering, CP 7015–7019 in the same paint but with block lettering, CP 7020 in NATO green representing temperate climates, CP 7021 in the sand color used for arid climates, CP 7022 wears the grey, red and black colour pattern of modern warships, CP 7023 wears a two-tone gray paint scheme inspired by fighter jets, CP 6644 wears the camouflage colours applied to Royal Canadian Air Force “Spitfire” fighter planes flown at the Allied invasion of Normandy, France, on June 6, 1944, and is numbered in remembrance of that date.
 CP 7015 led the CP business train for a short time due to a mechanical failure with the regular units and then returned to freight service.
 The remaining units received the standard CP red paint scheme.

 In 2021, Canadian Pacific purchased 40 more SD90MACs from the Union Pacific for further rebuilding into SD70ACU engines.